PianoRhythm/pianorhythm-docs/blog/2025-06-28-back-from-hiatus/index.md

 ## What's Coming: v0.10.0

-I'm thrilled to share that I'm back in full development mode, and I have some exciting news: **PianoRhythm v0.10.0 is planned for release around August 2025!**
+I'm thrilled to share that I'm back in full development mode, and I have some exciting news: **PianoRhythm v0.10.0 is planned for release around September 2025!**

 This upcoming version represents a significant milestone in PianoRhythm's journey.
 While I can't reveal all the details just yet, I can tell you that v0.10.0 will include:

-- (Potential) Performance improvements and bug fixes
+- (Potential) Performance improvements (new graphics engine) and bug fixes
 - Continued refinements to the audio engine
 - UI/UX improvements
 - Dedicated page for the sheet music repository